RedHatGov/operator-catalog/README.md

 - Pinning to a version tag for a deployment into a cluster that we can babysit (workshops, etc.) is not a bad idea, but we should expect to be able to track `latest` and only pin to a version tag if necessary.
 - No `$VERSION` or `latest` tags should be applied to images built from the `develop` branch.
 Travis is configured to push anything from the `develop` branch to the `$VERSION-dev` and `develop` tags on Quay.
 - Bundles get added in `develop` and the operators they install should be tested on an OpenShift cluster, manually for the time being, from the `develop` tag on Quay.
-- When the decision is made to release an update to the index, the version should be set appropriately in `operate.conf`:
+- When the decision is made to release an update to the index, the version should be set appropriately in `operator-index.yml`:
-    1. Edit operate.conf to update the version of the index.
+    1. Edit operator-index.yml to update the version of the index.
 In general, we should follow the [semantic versioning standard](https://semver.org/) by implementing the following conventions:
         1. If we remove a bundle from the index, we should increase the major version, as this is a breaking change.
         1. If we add a bundle to the index, we should increase the minor version, as this is a backwards-compatible change.
         1. If we update a bundle's tracking tag, or perform some other small bugfix, we should increase the patch version, as this is likely a minor bugfix/enhancement.
 If an operator has a pinned version change that breaks its own API (for example, moving from major version `1` to `2`), we should consider making a major release ourselves.